Date

 “We sit at the intersection of public health and law enforcement.
 Reliable in-house toxicology testing, even when not used to complete and sign death certificates, offers timely information for the decedent’s family, which is very valuable for them.”

-- Dr. Richard Harruff, Chief Medical Examiner, King County Medical Examiner’s Office
+- Dr. Richard Harruff | Chief Medical Examiner, King County Medical Examiner's Office

-This in-brief was funded by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice [Award No. 2016-MU-BX-K110].
+Funding for this Forensic Technology Center of Excellence report was provided by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.

-The opinions, findings, and conclusions or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect those of the U.S. Department of Justice.
+The opinions, findings, and conclusions or recommendations expressed in this report are those of the author(s) and do not necessarily reflect those of the U.S. Department of Justice.

-Please subscribe to our newsletter for notifications.
+Contact us at ForensicCOE@rti.org with any questions and subscribe to our newsletter for notifications.